bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 ## Party

-As we're writing this the first day is coming to an end, and we are waiting for an new product announcement from JetBrains.
+As we're writing this the first day is coming to an end, and we are waiting for a new product announcement from JetBrains.
 Then it's time to party! **Skål.kt** :beers: